-During the first quarter of 2006, our sales and marketing efforts were focused on fostering our relationships and providing technical and scientific support to new and existing collaboration partners.
-During this period we also participated in seven industry trade shows, including the sponsorship of two meetings, to generate new leads, expand awareness of our company and products within the scientific community, to continue to learn about competitive technologies, and to learn more about the additional potential uses of PCT.
-We expect these efforts to continue throughout 2006, as our sales and marketing plan calls for participation in approximately five additional trade and industry shows.
+During the first half of 2006, our sales and marketing efforts were focused on fostering our relationships and providing technical and scientific support to new and existing collaboration partners.
+During this period we also participated in industry trade shows and meetings to generate new leads, expand awareness of our company and products within the scientific community, continue to learn about competitive technologies, and learn more about the additional potential uses of PCT.
+We expect these efforts to continue throughout 2006, as our sales and marketing plan calls for participation in several more trade and industry shows.

-During the first quarter of 2006, three of our collaborators presented data that they generated with PCT at national scientific meetings.
+During the first half of 2006, four of our collaborators presented data that they generated with PCT at national or regional scientific meetings.
 The data generated were in the areas of genomic and proteomic research.
 One presentation in particular focused on the extraction of protein from adipose tissue, an area of laboratory medicine that is important in diabetes research, but that has presented a particularly difficult sample preparation task for scientists over the years.
 The collaborators indicated in their presentation that they extracted significantly more protein using PCT than they had ever extracted using any other current extraction method.
+Another presentation focused on the use of PCT to extract nucleic acids and proteins from plants and soil.